d20-Luna/Iron-Gods/Player Options/README.md

 **Fifth Doctrine (15th)** Your proficiency rank for Fortitude saves increases to master.
 When you roll a success at a Fortitude save, you get a critical success instead.

 **Sixth Doctrine (19th)** Your proficiency ranks for the spell attack modifier and spell DC statistics increase to master.

-### Numerian Scavenger (Rogue Racket)

-You live for the discovery of new technological wonders scraped from the depths of the strange ruins, metal caverns, and outlandish junkyards of Numeria.
-You are well-versed in all the ways that technology can be used to protect sites, as well as the ways in which it can malfunction.

-If you successfully identify a Construct using Recall Knowledge, that creature is flat-footed against and takes 2 additional precision damage from your attacks until the start of your next turn; if you critically succeed, it's flat-footed against and takes 2 additional precision damage from your attacks for 1 minute.

-You're trained in Crafting and Engineering Lore.
-You can choose Intelligence as your key ability score.

-### Lucky Glitch

-**Level:** 2

-**Traits:** Rogue

-**Prerequisites:** Numerian Scavenger Racket

-Your skill with ancient technological artifacts shows through in times of need.
-Once per hour, you can activate a Timeworn technological item as if it did not possess the Timeworn trait.

-### Robot Slayer

-**Level:** 10

-**Traits:** Rogue

-**Prerequisites:** Numerian Scavenger Racket

-You know just where to strike robots to incapacitate and disable them.
-When you deal the additional damage from your sneak attack against a creature with the Robot trait, you ignore the creature's hardness (if any).

 ### Nanite (Sorcerer Bloodline)